ab6/QConSF-2016/Module1.md

   - Specifically useful for Module 2: http://www.nltk.org/_modules/nltk/corpus/reader/plaintext.html
 - NLTK Data: http://www.nltk.org/nltk_data/

-##Module 1 - Document Categorization via Naive-Bayes Classifier Model
+##Module 1 - Document Categorization via Naive-Bayes and Decision Tree Classifier Models
-In this module, we will explore document categorization based on word frequency distribution by using a simple classifier trained on a known corpus.
-We will then use a small subset of the data to test the accuracy of the model.
+In this module, we will explore document categorization based on word frequency distribution by using simple classifiers trained on a known corpus.
+We will then use a small subset of the data to test the accuracy of the models.
 These techniques can be applied to other models and data sets.

 The data for this application will be the Brown Corpus available via the Python NLTK package.
 More information for each corpus in NLTK can be found on the NLTK.org website: http://www.nltk.org/nltk_data/